-Kenya opposition claims election system hacked
+Kenya opposition claims election hacking

 Over 400 international election observers -- including officials from the US and the European Union -- were deployed across the country to monitor voting, the tallying process and some of the post-election period.

-A EU overseas mission monitor told CNN the group would present their preliminary findings at a press conference on Thursday.
+A EU overseas mission monitor told CNN the group would present its preliminary findings at a press conference on Thursday.